pgpbpadilla/ewebrtc-sdk/node-dhs/README.md

 $ npm start
 ```

-**NOTE**: The `start` script will use the sandbox environment by default.
-You can start the DHS for other environments:
+**Note**: The `start` script uses the sandbox environment by default.
+To start the DHS for other environments:

   * `sandbox` - Use this environment for your testing.